2023 Toyota Prius Prime

 The lane keeping assistance system keeps the hybrid centered in its lane effectively, and acceleration and braking are smooth when using adaptive cruise control.
 Another feature, Proactive Driving Assist, provides subtle hints to the driver in everyday situations.
 If traffic slows ahead of you, the Prius will start to brake very subtly as you lift off the gas as a hint to start slowing down.
 It also flashes an LED strip on the dash if traffic in front of you pulls away.
 It would be easy for a system like this to be annoying enough to shut it off, but it never came across as overbearing during our testing.

-But the new Traffic Jam Assist system is the opposite.
+But the Traffic Jam Assist system is the opposite.
 It works at speeds of 25 mph and under and allows for hands-free driving while the adaptive cruise is engaged.
 Part of the system is an infrared camera that reads the driver's face to make sure the driver is paying attention.
 But the camera is always watching even if Traffic Jam Assist isn't on, and it's way too sensitive.
 The instrument cluster gets filled with warnings constantly if you look away for only a second (to adjust the climate controls, for example).
 And if you drive with a hand on top of the wheel the car will tell you to "Sit up" since it can't see your face.

 The lane keeping assistance system keeps the hybrid centered in its lane effectively, and acceleration and braking are smooth when using adaptive cruise control.
 Another feature, Proactive Driving Assist, provides subtle hints to the driver in everyday situations.
 If traffic slows ahead of you, the Prius will start to brake very subtly as you lift off the gas as a hint to start slowing down.
 It also flashes an LED strip on the dash if traffic in front of you pulls away.
 It would be easy for a system like this to be annoying enough to shut it off, but it never came across as overbearing during our testing.

-But the new Traffic Jam Assist system is the opposite.
+But the Traffic Jam Assist system is the opposite.
 It works at speeds of 25 mph and under and allows for hands-free driving while the adaptive cruise is engaged.
 Part of the system is an infrared camera that reads the driver's face to make sure the driver is paying attention.
 But the camera is always watching even if Traffic Jam Assist isn't on, and it's way too sensitive.
 The instrument cluster gets filled with warnings constantly if you look away for only a second (to adjust the climate controls, for example).
 And if you drive with a hand on top of the wheel the car will tell you to "Sit up" since it can't see your face.

 Storage